-Karyotyping, fluorescence-in situ hybridization (FISH) and reverse transcription polymerase chain reaction (RT-PCR) techniques are used for the genetic characterization.
+Karyotyping, fluorescence in situ hybridization, and reverse transcription polymerase chain reaction techniques are used for the genetic characterization.

-B-LIN: t(9;22)/BCR::ABL1 is the most frequent aberration.
-Its detection in the shortest possible time is essential.
-Other subtypes include KMT2A rearrangements, monosomy 7, hypodiploidy/low hypodiploidy (and the related near-triploid), t(1;19)/TCF3::PBX1 and t(17;19)/TCF3::HLF. t(8;14)/MYC/IGH is rarely detected; also t(12;21)/ETV6::RUNX1 and high hyperdiploidy (51-65 chromosomes) are rare in adults.
+B-LIN t(9;22)/BCR::ABL1 is the most frequent aberration.
+Its detection in the shortest possible time is essential.15 Other subtypes include KMT2A rearrangements, monosomy 7, hypodiploidy/low hypodiploidy (and the related near-triploid), t(1;19)/TCF3::PBX1, and t(17;19)/TCF3::HLF. t(8;14)/MYC/IGH are rarely detected; also t(12;21)/ETV6::RUNX1 and high hyperdiploidy (51-65 chromosomes) are rare in adults.16

-T-LIN: Genetic aberrations often comprise the 14q11 and 7q34 breakpoints, leading to the juxtaposition of the TCR loci to transcription factors, namely TAL1, TAL2, LYL1, LMO1, LMO2, TLX1 (HOX11), TLX3 (HOX11L2), HOXA, MYC and MYB.
-In addition, cryptic ABL-1 rearrangements with different partner genes e.g. NUP214, EML1 and ETV6 have been identified.
+T-LIN Genetic aberrations often comprise the 14q11 and 7q34 breakpoints, leading to the juxtaposition of the TCR loci to transcription factors, namely TAL1, TAL2, LYL1, LMO1, LMO2, TLX1 (HOX11), TLX3 (HOX11L2), HOXA, MYC, and MYB.16 In addition, cryptic ABL-1 rearrangements with different partner genes for example, NUP214, EML1, and ETV6 have been identified.

-MPAL: The list of genomic lesions detected in MPAL is rather large, and is likely to increase, given its heterogeneity.
-As mentioned, the most frequent rearrangements ,as already mentioned, are BCR::ABL1 detected in about 15% of cases and KMT2A found in roughly 10% of patients; ZNF384 rearrangements have also been reported in about 49% of B/ MPAL.
+MPAL The list of genomic lesions detected in MPAL is rather large, and is likely to increase, given its heterogeneity.
+As already mentioned, the most frequent rearrangements are BCR::ABL1 detected in about 15% of cases and KMT2A found in roughly 10% of patients; ZNF384 rearrangements (49% of B/MPAL) and BCL11B-r have also been reported.^{17,24}

-Extended Genomics
+Extended genomics

-Gene expression profiling (GEP), copy number alteration analysis (CNA), genome-wide and next generation sequencing (NGS) techniques have identified new subgroups.
-These techniques are not part of the standard work-up but may be carried out for a refined classification in research laboratories.
+Gene expression profiling, copy number alteration analysis (CNA), genome-wide, and next generation sequencing (NGS) techniques have identified new subgroups.
+These techniques are not part of the standard workup but may be carried out for a refined classification in research laboratories.

-The Philadelphia (Ph)-like subgroup is discussed separately (cross-reference).
-ETP-ALL is genetically heterogeneous, with mutations of multiple pathways including hematopoietic and lymphoid development, Ras, cytokine receptor, and kinase signaling, and loss-of-function mutations targeting epigenetic regulators.
+The Philadelphia (Ph)-like subgroup is discussed separately.6 ETP-ALL11 is genetically heterogeneous, with mutations of multiple pathways including hematopoietic and lymphoid development, Ras, cytokine receptor, kinase signaling, and loss-of-function mutations targeting epigenetic regulators.^{18,19}

-CNA allows to identify aberrations that affect cell cycle (CDKN2A/B and RB1), as well as lymphoid development (IKZF1, PAX5, VPREB1 and LEF1).
-Among those, IKZF1 deletion ( $\Delta$ IKZF1) can be found in about 80% of Ph+ and Ph-like cases.
-The IKZF1-plus genotype (i.e. iKZF1 plus CDKN2A/B and/or PAX5 deletions) is considered in some trials.
+CNA allows to identify aberrations that affect cell cycle (CDKN2A/B and RB1), as well as lymphoid development (IKZF1, PAX5, VPREB1, and LEF1).
+Among those, IKZF1 deletion (Δ IKZF1)^{20,21} can be found in about 80% of Ph+ and Ph-like cases.22 The IKZF1-plus genotype (ie, iKZF1 plus CDKN2A/B and/or PAX5 deletions) is considered in some trials.

 Recently, further subtypes have been identified in B-LIN.
-The DUX4- and ERG-rearrangement leads to the formation of an ERG isoform, which - in mice models - induces leukemic transformation.
+The DUX4- and ERG-rearrangement leads to the formation of an ERG isoform, which in mice models induces leukemic transformation.
 MEF2D rearrangements have transforming capability in vitro.
-Finally, ZNF384 deregulation, which can rearrange with several partners (EP300, CREBBP, TAF15, SYNRG, EWSR1, TCF3 and ARID1B) often displays a weak CD10 and CD13/CD33 expression.
+Finally, ZNF384 deregulation, which can rearrange with several partners (EP300, CREBBP, TAF15, SYNRG, EWSR1, TCF3, and ARID1B) often displays a weak CD10 and CD13/ CD33 expression.16

-NGS has identified novel mutations and rearrangements; the most frequent involve the RAS pathway (N/K RAS, FLT3, PTPN11, NF1 and BRAF mutations) and can be detected in more than 40% of cases, are prevalent in the hyperdiploid and KMT2A-rearranged cases and tend to increase at relapse.
-More rare mutations affect the Janus kinase (JAK)/STAT pathway (JAK1/2, JAK3, ILTR, rarely CRLF2, SH2B3 and IL2RB).
-RAS and JAK/STAT mutations are detected in both B- and T-LIN.
-In T-ALL, NOTCH1/FBXW7 lesions represent the most frequent event (60%) (Table 1B).
+NGS has identified novel mutations and rearrangements; the most frequent involve the RAS pathway (N/K RAS, FLT3, PTPN11, NF1, and BRAF mutations) and can be detected in more than 40% of cases, are prevalent in the hyperdiploid and KMT2A-rearranged cases and tend to increase at relapse.
+More rare mutations affect the Janus kinase (JAK)/STAT pathway (JAK1/2, JAK3, IL7R, rarely CRLF2, SH2B3, and IL2RB).
+RAS and JAK/STAT mutations are detected in both B- and T-LIN.23 In T-ALL, NOTCH1/FBXW7 lesions represent the most frequent event (60%) (Table 2).